 A BRIEF HISTORY OF THE MUSEUM

-In 1974 Mario Pagliari of Rosemarkie gifted Groam House, an 18th century building, to Fortrose Town Council.
+In 1974 Mario Pagliari of Rosemarkie gifted Groam House, an 18th-century building, to Fortrose Town Council.
 A few years later the District Council took responsibility for the building, to ensure that there would be a safe location for the Rosemarkie Pictish cross-slab, the iconic focus of the village and today’s museum.

-By 1981 the building had been completely altered and the cross slab conserved and moved into the premises.
+By 1981 the building had been completely altered and the cross-slab conserved and moved into the premises.
 Groam House was opened for the summer months, overseen by a local committee.
 The following year Betty Marshall was employed to welcome visitors.
 Pictish sculpted stones were moved from Rosemarkie Church so they could be displayed alongside the cross-slab.
 Committed to a long-term future for the museum, local people started to donate objects and photographs relating to this part of the Black Isle.

 For more than ten years Betty Marshall ensured the growth of visitors and the collection, such that, in 1992 the Council agreed to enlarge the display space.
-A mezzanine floor was inserted and the much of today’s ground floor display created.
+A mezzanine floor was inserted and much of today’s ground floor display was created.
 Groam House became the Pictish Interpretation Centre for Ross & Cromarty.

 Susan Seright joined the museum at this time, initially as an assistant, and became curator on Betty’s retirement.
 Major steps were taken over the following decade.
 The museum achieved registered status (now known as accreditation) which enabled the new Trust to apply for specific grants.
-Accolades for the most improved rural museum in the UK, and work on the conservation of items in the collection were awarded.
+Accolades for the most improved rural museum in the UK and work on the conservation of items in the collection were awarded.
 Annual Academic Lectures were organised, focussing on aspects of Pictish studies.
 Exhibitions were developed on local themes and one of these was supported by the family of George Bain.

 George Bain had studied the method of construction of Celtic Art between the two World Wars.
 After WW2, when he moved to Drumnadrochit, started to promote the establishment of a College of Celtic Cultures.
 This didn’t materialise but his fascination with these complex artistic forms continued.
 His drawings reflected the style of sculpture on display in Groam House and some were borrowed for the museum’s 1997 exhibition.
 Following this, the family felt the Groam House would be a fitting place for his archive, as well as his numerous other sketches and paintings unrelated to Pictish art.